edermats32/Rondo-Transpatcher/README.md

 <*screenshot*>>

-If the patch was successful continue to the final step of the guide: [Locate you patched game](#locate-you-patched-game)
+If the patch was successful continue to the final step of the guide: [Locate your patched game](#locate-your-patched-game)

-## Locate you patched game
+## Locate your patched game

 # Manual Patching (for nerds)
 Here is how you can patch the game without my scripts.